Pool Maintenance Made Easy

 Briefly checking your pool surface is probably the most convenient and fastest approach towards maintaining pool cleanliness.

 Floating debris like pollen, bugs, and leaves usually stay afloat for three to four hours before eventually sinking to the bottom of the pool.
-Once it is at the bottom, it becomes harder to remove it and it becomes food for algal growth.
 The longer that the debris stays in your pool, the faster it decomposes and this results in free chlorine depletion.
+This is easily removed by a quick vacuum with the manual cleaner that came with the pool or an automatic pool cleaner.

 Remove the debris collected by your skimmer baskets regularly.
-Never allow debris sucked into the skimmers brew because it will be only pumped back to the surface of your pool.
+Never allow debris sucked into the skimmers as it will be only blick the basket and water flow to the pump.

-To help you save time and effort, skim your pool and empty your skimmer baskets at least once daily, especially if you do not have a pool cover.
-But if you do, you can do this at least three or four times weekly.
+To help you save time and effort, skim your pool and empty your skimmer baskets regularly, especially if you do not have a pool cover.

 Throw one or two tennis balls into your pool